SUFFERING: THE TRADITIONAL FIRST TRUTH

 The Story Line

-This story is incredible.
+But this story is incredible.
 It is unexplainable behaviour for any inquisitive youngster.
 Was Buddha so uninterested in normal life that he took 30 years till he went outside for the first time?

-Then, it seems highly unlikely that an intelligent, rich and powerful person who was deeply concerned about other people's illness, old age and death, callously ignored this, and left his home without establishing hospitals and hospices.
+Then, it seems highly unlikely that an intelligent, rich and powerful person who was deeply concerned about other people's illness, old age and death, callously ignored this, and left his home without first establishing hospitals and hospices.

-I believe he left his home with the intention of following that most noble of all pursuits, finding the truth; without any consideration of worldly suffering.
+Then, as many other spiritual seekers in those times, he left his home with the intention of following that most noble of all pursuits, finding the truth; without any consideration of worldly suffering.
 Even if Buddha left his home to find the answer to common worldly suffering, the answer he found was so much more.

 The simple truths have been obscured with romantic stories and legends.
 This has confused countless generations of Buddhists.

 I can well believe that later in his teaching, Buddha developed compassion for everyday worldly suffering, old age and illness.
-However the Four Noble Truths and The Middle Way are placed at the beginning of Buddha's teachings, immediately after his enlightenment.It is universally recorded that these teachings were first delivered to five ascetics who had already renounced all material ways, they would have had no need to hear about wordly suffering.
-These teachings were about something new and special: a way to spiritual freedom, nirvana, and the ultimate truth.
+However he gave us the Four Noble Truths directly after his enlightenment.
+It is unversally accepted that these teachings were first given to five ascetics who had already renounced the material world – it is inconceivable that Buddha would have preached to them about birth, sickness, death and the transcience of material life.

 The main reason the original sense of the first truth would have been adapted, was because it didn't speak to the common suffering in the everyday lives of normal people.